open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 Restricting head sampling rates to powers of two does not limit Samplers from using arbitrary effective probabilities over a period of time.
-For example, choosing 1/2 sampling or 1/4 in proportion 3:1 leads to an effective sampling rate
+For example, choosing 1/2 sampling or 1/4 in proportion 3:1 leads to an effective sampling rate of:

 ```
 1/2 * 0.75 + 1/4 * 0.25 = 7/16